vtmattedi/vtmattedi/README.md

 ## Hello, I'm Vítor 😏

-➡️ I am an Italian-Brazilian who loves to code since his youth.
+➡️ I am an Italian-Brazilian who has loved to code since my youth.

 👨‍🎓 Currently studying Electrical Engineering (waiting on the internal transfer for Computer Engineering but already taking its classes) at [Federal University of Bahia](https://www.google.com/search?q=federal+university+of+bahia).